mongodb/specifications/source/auth/auth.rst

 :since: 6.3 Enterprise

 MONGODB-OIDC authenticates using an OIDC access token.
-Drivers support both the Authentication Code Flow and Device Workflow for AWS, Azure, and GCP platforms.
+Drivers MUST support both the Authentication Code Flow and Device Workflow for AWS, Azure, and GCP platforms.